-KNZ has maintained a robust collection of long-term data and productivity, despite the global pandemic.
-In the past year, we have continued core KNZ programs including watershed-level fire experiments, contrasts of grazed (bison and cattle) and ungrazed locations, and the associated data collection and synthesis that are central to our research program.
+During year 3 of KNZ LTER VIII, we maintained our core KNZ programs including watershed-level fire experiments, contrasts of grazed (bison and cattle) and ungrazed locations, and the associated data collection and synthesis that are central to our research program.
 This includes maintaining watershed-level manipulations of fire frequencies (1, 2, 4, 20-year fire return intervals), seasonal timing of fires (spring, summer, fall, winter), and the reversal of fire treatments over time to assess the potential for altered fire regimes to mitigate trajectories of land-cover change.
-Fire and grazing studies address multiple LTER core areas, including primary productivity, nutrient cycling, population and community dynamics (with core datasets on grasshoppers, small mammals, grassland birds, plant communities, and bison).
-These whole-watershed fire and grazing treatments are focal areas for a number of ongoing LTER data collection efforts, syntheses across networks (NutNet, Drought-net), groundwater and stream-water monitoring networks, as well as data validation and parameterization of GIS and remote-sensing analyses.
+Collectively, we use ongoing and new activities under each theme to assess how changes in the key drivers of ecosystem processes impact the sensitivity and resilience of grassland ecosystem states.
+In addition to the watershed-level experimental platform at KNZ, there are numerous plot-level and stream reach experiments that aim to tease apart mechanisms underlying the grassland response to variation in historical and global change drivers.
 This platform of research also provides unique research opportunities for graduate and undergraduate students at KSU, as well as visiting students from many other institutions.